4site-interactive-studios/engrid-wordpress-embed-shortcode/README.md

     -   e.g. Hide the background image when embedded.
     -   e.g. Hide page "chrome" like header, footer, padding, etc...

-# Known Limitations
-Currently the en-iframe plugin has only been QA'ed and tested to load a single embedded iFrame per page.
-If you are interested in sponsoring further development, please reach out today.

 # Support for Drupal, Joomla, Expression Engine, etc..
 This plugin was developed for WordPress but can be quickly adapated as a plugin or a standalone pure Javascript solution.
 If you are interested in sponsoring further development, please reach out today.